Voidlocke/WASProject/README.md

 3. To implement review and rating features that allow customers to provide feedback on their stay and access reliable information for future booking decisions.

 ## Web Application Security Enhancements
-The features and functionalities of Hotel Management System is equipped with five main features: User Profiles, Bookings, Reviews & Ratings, Payments and Admin Control Panel.
-The system allows for smooth management of user accounts, easy booking processes, valuable guest feedback through reviews, and secure payment transactions.
-By integrating these functionalities, Moonlit Lagoon Hotel enhances both customer satisfaction and operational efficiency, creating a comprehensive solution for modern hotel management system.

 1. User Profiles are designed to manage user accounts effectively.
 The creation process involves registering users with essential details such as name, email, password and contact information.
 Users can then read and access their profiles, including viewing their booking history and payment methods.
 The update feature allows users to edit their profile information, such as personal details and contact information ensuring their profiles are always up to date.
 In case of account deactivation, users can delete or deactivate their accounts, with admins overseeing the process.